erikarn/libiapp/README.md

   I'm experimenting with different ways to do connection pinning and supporting that in FreeBSD.
 I will eventually abstract this stuff out into libiapp so network applications don't have to setup sockets themselves.
+* I'm 100% using oneshot events for now, purely for simplification of things.
+  I'll eventually start supporting persistent events for things that make sense.
+* Every event modification is calling kevent() once.
+I'm not batching even updates.
+Yes, it's terribly inefficient.
+Yes, I should fix this.